-In the afternoon, drive back to Ubud by a different road towards the area of Perkedui near Tegalalang for views of some of the most beautiful rice terrace landscapes in Bali
+In the afternoon, drive back to Ubud by a different road towards the area of Pekedui near Tegalalang for views of some of the most beautiful rice terrace landscapes in Bali

-Enjoy a 1-hour soft trekking experience from Café Dewi, a cafe with panoramic views, located in Perkedui.
-Walk down the amazing rice terraces with the guide and learn about the unique subak irrigation system that is common in Bali.
-Rice fields are a signature of Bali and these quiet verdant paths lined by palm trees provide great photographic opportunities.
+Enjoy a 1-hour soft trekking in Tegalalang.
+Walk down the rice terraces with the local guide and learn about the unique subak irrigation system that is common to Bali.
+Rice fields are a signature of Bali and these quiet verdant paths lined by palm trees provide great photographic opportunities

 The last stop of the day is on the way back to Ubud in Petulu.
 The area is well-known by nature-lovers who come to witness the roosting of thousands of herons who gather here in the late afternoon every day.